SalomePlatform/yacs/doc/yacsgen.rst

 Supported Aster versions
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-YACSGEN can function with Aster 9.0 and 9.2 (probably with 9.1 but it has not been tested) and higher versions.
+YACSGEN can function with Aster 9 and higher versions.

 SALOME module generator
 -----------------------------------------------------------